ollej/firefly-blutti/README.md

 Develeoped with the Rust programming language.

+## Gameplay

+Collect enough stars to open up the exit door, each level requires a different number of stars.
+Beware of monsters.

+Press "A" (south button) to jump, press "X" (west button) to dash.

 ## Firefly Zero

 Firefly Zero is a modern handheld game console with effortless multiplayer.
 It's fun to play, alone or with friends, and easy to program.